deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 	// Protocol version of the entire VAA.
 	Version uint8

-	// GuardianSetIndex is the index of the guardian set that signed this VAA.
+	// PhylaxSetIndex is the index of the guardian set that signed this VAA.
 	// Signatures are verified against the public keys in the guardian set.
-	GuardianSetIndex uint32
+	PhylaxSetIndex uint32

 	// Number of signatures included in this VAA LenSignatures uint8